 Vanilla extract – 1/2 tsp

-- Dry Ingredients – Sieve whole wheat flour, baking soda or Eno, baking powder, salt, cocoa powder directly in the bowl.
-Add chopped walnuts and pistachios.
+- Dry Ingredients – Sieve whole wheat flour, baking soda, baking powder, salt, cocoa powder directly in the bowl.

 - Wet Ingredients – In a mixer add bananas, brown sugar, oil, vanilla essence and grind it into a smooth paste.

-- Put cake pan into the preheated pressure cooker and bake it for 1 hour.
+- Put the pan into the preheated pressure cooker and bake it for 1 hour.

 - When the cake is done, allow to cool for 10 minutes.
 Remove the cake from the pan and set them on a rack set over a tray or sheet pan.

-- Now take a spoon of chocolate sauce and pour over it.
-Allow the cake to cool completely before slicing.
+- Allow the cake to cool completely before slicing and enjoy.

 - Adjust brown sugar according to your taste.